 Our representative will get in touch with you shortly.

-Income taxes as per this standard include both domestic and foreign taxes, which are based on taxable profits.
+Income taxes as per the Indian Accounting Standard 12 include both domestic and foreign taxes, which are based on taxable profits.
 It also includes withholding taxes.

 The objective of this standard is to prescribe the accounting treatment for income taxes.
 The principal issue in accounting for income taxes is how to account for current and future tax consequences of:

 Ind AS 12 is based on the Balance Sheet approach.
 It requires recognising tax consequences of the difference between the carrying amounts of assets and liabilities and their tax base.

 Tax expense or Tax income is the aggregate amount included in the determination of profit or loss in respect of current tax and deferred tax.
 Current tax is the amount of income taxes payable/recoverable in respect of the current profit/ loss for a period.